Our Coaching Team

 Along the way, I’ve also assisted coaching across multiple age groups, which has been such a rewarding experience.
 Helping younger athletes develop their skills and confidence has given me a real appreciation for coaching and teamwork.

-This year, I’m excited to continue in my trainee coach role, working alongside Miss Casey with the Tinkerbells.
+After achieving my level 1 accreditation in 2025, I’m excited to coach the Tinkerbells this year.
 I love being part of the girls’ first steps in calisthenics and can’t wait to help them build a strong foundation while fostering their love for performing.

 I’m really looking forward to sharing my experience, enthusiasm, and passion for calisthenics with the next generation of athletes at PHCC.